saaspegasus/pegasus-docs/src/content/docs/docker.md

 | `redis`        | Runs Redis (Cache and Celery Broker) | 6379 |

 Now proceed with the remaining setup as described in the [getting started guide](/getting-started#get-up-and-running-with-native-python).
-You can skip the 'Set up database (Postgres only)' step.
+You can skip the 'Set up database' step.

 ## Full Docker dev mode